May 25, 2013 – Yes, your eyes can get a sunburn – and during any season of the year!

 - Choosing grey, grey-green or brown sunglass lenses will allow you to see true colour.

 - Yellowish lenses block blue light.
-Golf and baseball players prefer yellow lenses because they offer ocular precision and sharp object definition.
+People who play sports such as golf prefer yellow lenses because they offer ocular precision and sharp object definition.

 - Plastic lenses are tougher than glass and less likely to shatter.
 If you buy plastic lenses, look for a pair with a scratch-resistant coating.